CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/01-ModelingADie.md

 # Good Time to Commit

-Now would be a good time to make a `git` commit.
+Now would be a good time to make a `git` commit and merge into your `development` branch.
 You just finished a feature.
 More specifically, you just implemented a `Die` class which models a fair die.

+{% include GitHub/CreateCommit.md %}

+{% include GitHub/Merge.md %}

 # What's Next?